shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 ## Sub-step with **MaxQuant**
 MaxQuant is an MS-based proteomics platform that is capable of processing raw data and provides improved mass precision and high precursor mass accuracy (HPMA), which resulted in increased protein identification and more in-depth proteomic analysis **(tool info)**.
 Raw MS/MS spectra will be searched against the reduced MetaNovo-generated database (~21.2k sequences).
+More information about analysis using MaxQuant is available, including [Label-free data analysis](https://gxy.io/GTN:T00218) and [MaxQuant and MSstats for the analysis of TMT data](https://gxy.io/GTN:T00220).

 > <hands-on-title> Peptide discovery using MaxQuant </hands-on-title>
 >